TheBlode/Evolution-Gaming-Scripts/README.md

 - Sequence betting eg: (home, home, away, away, home, home, away, away, etc)
 - Streak betting eg: (4 home wins in a row, bet on away)
 - Random bets (with round skipping)

+## Lightning Roulette Advanced Autoplay Bot
+**NB: Lightning Roulette bot is still in active development.
+It will only work on a standard build of Chrome (with no bookmark bar) running with a screen resolution of 1280 x 720**
+Lightning Roulette offers the following autoplay modes;
+- random number betting (and skipping some rounds)
+- random number betting (without skipping any rounds)

 ## Troubleshooting
 - If clicks are not registering on your game, try adjusting the click_delay value in the script to a higher or lower value.